Taha Habroune: Early life and club career

-Habroune is a youth product of Blast FC, before joining the youth academy of Columbus Crew in 2019.
+Born in Columbus, Ohio to Moroccan parents, Habroune played with youth club Blast FC before joining the youth academy of the Columbus Crew in 2019, a club he grew up supporting.
 On May 21, 2023, he signed his first professional contract with Columbus Crew 2.
-On May 23, 2023, he made his senior debut with Columbus Crew as a late substitute in a 1–0 U.S. Open Cup loss to Pittsburgh Riverhounds.
+On May 23, 2023, he made his senior debut with the Columbus Crew as a late substitute in a 1–0 U.S. Open Cup loss to Pittsburgh Riverhounds SC.
 On January 17, 2024, he signed his first professional contract with the senior Columbus Crew side as a homegrown player until 2027 with an additional year option.
+Habroune played sparingly in his first season in 2024, making his league debut for the Columbus Crew as a starter in a 0–0 tie with Real Salt Lake on April 13.
+He would not start another game for the Black and Gold that year, finishing the season with five total appearances in 2024.

-On April 13, 2024, he made his league debut for the Columbus Crew as a starter in a 0–0 tie with Real Salt Lake.
-He scored his first goal for the Crew first team on July 12, 2025 in a 4–2 win over rivals FC Cincinnati.
+He made his CONCACAF Champions Cup debut on March 4, 2025, coming on as a halftime substitute.
+He scored his first goal for the Crew on July 12, 2025 in a 4–2 win over rivals FC Cincinnati.
+On August 1, he assisted two goals in a 3–1 win against Club Puebla in a Leagues Cup match.

 International career

 Born in the United States, Habroune is of Moroccan descent and holds dual-citizenship.
 He was part of the United States under-17 team that came in second for the 2023 CONCACAF U-17 Championship, and also made the squad for the 2023 FIFA U-17 World Cup.
 In 2024, he progressed to the United States under-19 team, taking part in training camps that March and June.
 The same year, Habroune advanced again to the under-20 team, contributing to the squad that finished second at the CONCACAF U-20 Championship, and went on to compete at the 2025 FIFA U-20 World Cup.